francozamp2/epdg_n3iwf_discoverer/README.md

 ## Usage
 ```
-sudo ./vowifi_scanner.py <network-list> <output-file>
+sudo ./vowifi_scanner.py <network-list> <output-file> [5g]
 ```

-This will take a while.
+Appending 5g at the end of the command, will switch from ePDG to N3IWF scan.
+This will take a while as the script will check all operators in the network-list CSV file (at present 2970 entries).

 Note that the ePDG/N3IWF address of some operators is resolved, but it does not respond to neither ICMP nor IKEv2_SA_INIT messages.
-This could mean that the service is off, geoblocked, or does not like the received request and drops it (if it is an IKEv2 one, specially).
+This could mean that the service is off, geoblocked, or does not like the received request (i.e., unsupported ENCR/PRF/INTEG/D-H proposals or keys in IKEv2_SA_INIT, or firewall with rate limits) and drops it.
+Now the IKEv2_SA_INIT is improved to reduce missing responses, reflecting the same message from a Xiaomi phone.